 Decline in the number of visitors to the Alps

-The climatic change in the 17th century also caused some mountain paths to disappear, as witnessed for example by Philibert-Amédée Arnod.
-He had wanted to cross the Mont-Blanc massif by the Col du Géant in 1689 by taking a route used in the Middle Ages.
-He had to give up on the seracs of the Giant, as Arnold recounts in the "Relation des passages de tout le circuit du Duché d'Aoste venant des provinces circonvoisines avec une sommaire description des montagnes (1691 et 1694)."
+Climate change in the 17th century also led to the disappearance of some mountain trails, as witnessed by Philibert-Amédée Arnod.
+He had wanted to cross the Mont Blanc massif via the Col du Géant in 1689, using a route that had been used in the Middle Ages.
+He had to abandon the Géant seracs, as Arnold recounts in his "Relation des passages de tout le circuit du Duché d'Aoste venant des provinces circonvoisines avec une sommaire description des montagnes (1691 et 1694)".

 Thus, the number of visitors going to the Alps during the 17th century decreased compared to the century Previous, especially in winter, as shown by the examination of documents and archives of the period.
 If a revival of visitation is perceptible from 1650 onwards, it remains far from the level experienced in the Alps during the 16th century.
 This decrease in visitation is also due to the European political situation, for example the Thirty Years War (1618-1648).
 No systematic exploration and no large-scale expeditions were carried out during the 17th century.